nya3jp/tast/docs/writing_tests.md

 See [example.SecretVars](https://chromium.googlesource.com/chromiumos/platform/tast-tests/+/HEAD/src/chromiumos/tast/local/bundles/cros/example/secret_vars.go) for working example.

-#### Naming convention
+Summarizing the naming conventions:

-* The file defining `foo.Bar.something` should be `foo.Bar.yaml`
+* Variable `foo.something` should be defined in `foo.yaml`.
-* The file defining `foo.something` should be `foo.yaml`
+* Variable `foo.Bar.something` should be defined in `foo.Bar.yaml`.

-If one violates this convention, Tast linter will complain.
-Please honor the linter errors.
+Violations of the naming convention will cause linter or runtime errors.

 ## Parameterized tests